SudhenduP/sudhendu-website/content/authors/admin/_index.md

 #### About me:
 <div style="text-align: justify">

 Hello!
-I am a technology solution architect working majorly with TIBCO, Data-Science, Dell Boomi and AWS Stack.
+I am a technology architect working on Snowflake Data Cloud.
+Previous to this, I have worked with mutliple organisation with experience spanning across TIBCO, Data-Science, Dell Boomi and AWS Stack.
 I have 10+ years of expirence with 16+ clients across multiple industries and geography.
 I am currently based in Dubai, UAE and in love with the city.
 I am self-taught Python programmer and use it to create small utlities to make my life easy!
 Head over to [GitHub](https://github.com/SudhenduP)!